spdx/spdx-spec/docs/annexes/pkg-url-specification.md

 The definition for each component is:

 - **scheme**: this is the URL scheme with the constant value of "`pkg`".
-One of the primary reason for this single scheme is to facilitate the future official registration of the "`pkg`" scheme for package URLs.
+One of the primary reason for this single scheme is to facilitate the future official registration of the "`pkg`" scheme for Package-URLs.
 Required.
 - **type**: the package type or package protocol such as maven, npm, nuget, gem, pypi, etc. Required.
 - **namespace**: some name prefix such as a Maven groupid, a Docker image owner, a GitHub user or organization.
 Optional and type-specific.
 - **name**: the name of the package.
 Required.